 Hanna Levenson, PhD - Director, Brief Psychotherapy Program

 Dr. Levenson leads a group supervision and seminar in Brief, Dynamic psychotherapy for PGY-3 residents as part of the Outpatient rotation.
-She has been on the Psychiatry Core Faculty since 1991.
-Dr. Levenson trained in personality theory and social psychology at Claremont University, and she became a tenured Associate Professor at Texas A&M University.
+She has been on the Psychiatry Core faculty since 1991.
+Dr. Levenson trained in personality theory and social psychology at Claremont University, she became a tenured Associate Professor at Texas A&M University.
 Realizing her love of psychology extended beyond the classroom, Dr. Levenson “retreaded” into clinical psychology, obtaining post-graduate training at the University of Florida, Coral Gables, then interning at Langley Porter Institute (UCSF Medical School) in 1976.
 She is a national expert in teaching Brief Psychotherapy.